Larry Csonka: Miami and the Super Bowl years

 During the 1972 season, the Dolphins became the only team since the AFL–NFL Merger to go undefeated, and Csonka was an instrumental part of the success, rushing for a career-best 1,117 yards.
 Csonka led all rushers in Super Bowl VII with 112 yards on only 15 carries.
 Late in the third quarter, Csonka had a run that epitomized his style.
 After breaking several tackles near the line of scrimmage, he rumbled for 49 yards.
 Near the end of that run, Washington Redskins cornerback Pat Fischer, who was known as a fearless and gritty tackler, came up to try to tackle Csonka.
 Instead of trying to avoid Fischer, Csonka actually turned toward him and threw a forearm at him, brushing the 175-pound Fischer aside.

 In 1973, Csonka was voted Super Athlete of the Year by the Professional Football Writers Association.
 That season, the Dolphins won a second straight title and "Zonk", as he was known, was the Super Bowl VIII MVP.
 Exploiting brilliant blocking by his offensive line, he rushed 33 times for two touchdowns and a then-record 145 yards.

 Csonka and his friend, Dolphins running back Jim Kiick, were known as Butch Cassidy and the Sundance Kid.
 The August 7, 1972 issue of Sports Illustrated featured a profile of Csonka and Kiick.
 This issue has become a collector's item because of the cover photograph of Csonka and Kiick by famed Sports Illustrated photographer Walter Iooss, with Csonka (inadvertently) making an obscene gesture with the middle finger of his right hand.
 In 1973, Csonka and Kiick, in collaboration with sportswriter Dave Anderson, wrote a book, Always on the Run.
 (A second edition, with an additional chapter covering the 1973 season, Super Bowl VIII, and their signing with the World Football League was published in 1974.)
 Csonka and Kiick discuss their childhoods, their college football careers, their sometimes stormy relationship with Don Shula, their experiences as pro football players, and the sometimes outrageous behavior of their teammates.
 The book provides insight into the history of the Dolphins and the state of pro football in the late 1960s and early and mid-1970s.

 Move to WFL

 In March 1974, he was selected second overall in the WFL Pro Draft.
-The same month, Csonka, Kiick, and Dolphin wide receiver Paul Warfield, announced they had signed contracts to play in the fledgling World Football League starting in 1975.
+The same month, Csonka, Kiick, and Dolphin wide receiver Paul Warfield, announced they had signed contracts to play with Toronto in the fledgling World Football League starting in 1975.
 Csonka signed a three-year guaranteed contract for a salary of $1.4 million.
 While their signings are credited with giving the WFL credibility, the league was plagued by financial problems from its start.
 The three played for the Memphis Southmen, but Csonka and the others had minimal success and the league folded midway through its second season.
 Csonka carried the ball 99 times for 421 yards for 1 touchdown for Memphis in 1975.